Woodlands median real estate price is $347,473, which is less expensive than 72.7% of Maryland neighborhoods and 53.7% of all U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the Woodlands neighborhood, 40.4% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 31.9% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (19.8%), and 15.7% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the Woodlands neighborhood, 32.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 30.5% of the residents employed.
+Other residents here are employed in government jobs, whether they are in local, state, or federal positions (21.6%), and 20.1% in manufacturing and laborer occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Woodlands neighborhood is English, spoken by 88.7% of households.
-Other important languages spoken here include African languages, French and Urdu (the national language of Pakistan).
+The most common language spoken in the Woodlands neighborhood is English, spoken by 86.8% of households.
+Other important languages spoken here include African languages and Urdu (the national language of Pakistan).

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Woodlands neighborhood spend between 30 and 45 minutes commuting one-way to work (40.0% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+The greatest number of commuters in Woodlands neighborhood spend between 45 minutes and one hour commuting one-way to work (41.7% of working residents), longer and tougher than most commutes in America.